Killdozer (film): Cast

+Production

+Filming took place in early 1974 near Newhall, California.
+Stunts were done by Carey Loftin, who did stunts on Duel.

 Release

 Home media

-Killdozer! was released for the first time on DVD by Willette Acquisition Corporation on July 1, 2021, and on blu-ray and DVD by Kino Lorber in 2020.
+Killdozer was released for the first time on DVD by Willette Acquisition Corporation on July 1, 2021, and on blu-ray and DVD by Kino Lorber in 2020.

 Reception

-Killdozer! received mostly negative reviews upon its release, with criticism directed towards the film's 'outlandish' premise.
+Killdozer received mostly negative reviews upon its release, with criticism directed towards the film's 'outlandish' premise.

+The Los Angeles Times called it "technically lots more impressive than it is dramatic."

 Charleston Picou from HorrorNews.net gave the film a mixed review, writing, "While the movie itself is well made for a ‘70s TV flick, with decent acting and directing, it’s ultimately undone by the overall ridiculousness.
 The titular killdozer is never really that frightening and is sometimes kind of silly looking."
 Regardless, Picou stated the film 'still manages to be entertaining'.
 Jon Condit from Dread Central panned the film, awarding the film a score of 0.5 out of 5.
 In his review, Condit criticized the film's ridiculous premise, sluggish pace, "one-dimensional" characters, and overall lack of suspense.
 Andrew Smith from the British film review website Popcorn Pictures gave the film a score of 0 out of 10, writing, "Killdozer is dreadful fare which should have been left to rust on the seventies scrap heap.
 It’s hard trying to find positives to say about it.
 Even its short running time drags out for an eternity."

 However, not all reviews for the film were negative.

 The Terror Trap rated the film a score of 2.5 out of 4 stars, stating that the film "comes off fairly well thanks to its straightforward, sci-fi approach", while also noting its strange premise.

 Legacy

-In spite of receiving largely negative reviews from both critics and audience members, Killdozer! has acquired a cult following over the years and is now considered a cult classic.
+In spite of receiving largely negative reviews from both critics and audience members, Killdozer has acquired a cult following over the years and is now considered a cult classic.

-The rock band Killdozer was named after the film.